-There are two exceptions to this process, new courses (those that have not previously been returned to the HESA Student, HESA Student Alternative or ILR collections) and data from the LEO dataset.
+There are two exceptions to this process, new courses (those that have not previously been returned to the HESA Student, HESA AP Student [now called Student Alternative from C19054] or ILR collections) and data from the LEO dataset.
 For new courses the aggregation process cannot begin at course level and so starts from the most recent year of data at CAH level 3.
 The process is otherwise identical.
 LEO data is always aggregated over two years and always at subject level, starting from CAH level 3.

 For multiple subject courses that meet the threshold to have a separate Unistats record the aggregation approach outlined above will be applied to each subject separately.
 Thus, a multiple subject course record may include up to three sets of metrics.
 Where data is aggregated by subject and two or more of the subjects included in the course map to the same subject at the next level in the CAH, a single figure will be given.
 For example, a Physics and Astronomy course does not have sufficient NSS data to be published, neither do the CAH level 3 subjects of Physics or Astronomy, in which case a single set of data for the CAH level 2 subject Physics and Astronomy would be produced.

 Other considerations in linking to previous courses

 Where a provider is producing two Unistats records for two similar courses where one has a compulsory sandwich year (KISCourse.SANDWICH=2) and one does not have a sandwich course available (KISCourse.SANDWICH=0), then the Unistats record where the sandwich course is not available should only link to the non-sandwich course on the HESA Student, AP Student (now called Student Alternative from C19054), or ILR record and vice-versa.